 There were more than 275,000 personal financial advisors in the U.S. in 2020, according to the U.S. Bureau of Labor Statistics.
 That number is expected to grow by about five percent by 2030 and create 12,600 new roles.

 Personal financial advisors focus on helping people manage their personal finances and plan their financial futures.
-They provide guidance on decisions about insurance or annuities, what types of investments to pursue and how tax laws affect their finances.
+They provide guidance on decisions about insurance or annuitiesAnnuityAn insurance product that earns interest and generates periodic payments over a specified period of time, typically with the purpose of providing income in retirement., what types of investments to pursue and how tax laws affect their finances.

 Many sell financial products to clients.

 Source: U.S. Bureau of Labor Statistics

 Those that sell financial products must have a combination of licenses based on the particular type of product or investment advice they provide.
 They may be regulated by the state where they do business as well as the Securities and Exchange Commission (SEC) – depending on the product.

 A personal financial advisor typically has a bachelor’s degree, though some may have a higher degree.
 Many positions may require professional certification or continuing education.
 Education, training and salaries are similar to several other financial professions.

 - Budget analysts who focus on public and private organizations with financial planning.

 - Financial analysts who help businesses and individuals plan spending to maximize profits.

 - Financial managers create reports, develop plans, guide investment decisions and set long-term financial goals for their organization.